chilit-nl/reveal.js/2023.jfall.gradle/slides.md

 ## Agenda

 <!-- .slide: class="fragmented-lists" -->
-- History of build tools
+- Overview of build tools
 - What is gradle
 - The power of gradle 8
 - Why use gradle + kotlin?